RayCxggg/LibAFL_hw2/README.md

 ## LibAFL QEMU

-So we port the emulation environment into LibAFL QEMU.
-LibAFL checks the `CUSTOM_QEMU_DIR` to see whether a LibAFL QEMU is installed.
+So we port the emulation environment into `libafl_qemu`.
+LibAFL checks the `CUSTOM_QEMU_DIR` to see whether a LibAFL QEMU is installed:
 ```
 // LibAFL-main/libafl_qemu/build_linux.rs: pub fn build()
 let qemu_path = if let Some(qemu_dir) = custum_qemu_dir.as_ref() {